Keeping furniture clean not only makes the piece more attractive, but lengthens its lifespan immensely.

 Always apply wax in light coats, rubbing into the surface with the grain.
 Allow to dry and buff to a clear shine with a soft cloth.

-If a vintage piece has a lingering smell, air outside on a warm, dry day.
+If a vintage piece has a lingering smell, the air outside on a warm, dry day.
 Shade from direct sunlight.

 Pour talcum powder or baking soda over the surface to absorb odors.